-a) Qualify the devices according the requirements of the user's Electronic Component Management Plan, as specified in 5.1.2 of this technical report; qualify electrical performance of the devices over the intended range of operating and environmental conditions after a reliability stress conditioning exposure that reflects the life cycle of the application; and determine a margin, supported by analysis using adequate data from the intended application, between the maximum operating junction temperature and the absolute maximum rated junction temperature. b) The absolute maximum rating of the junction temperature of the device as defined in clause 3 of this technical report, with a default margin of 20 °C should not be exceeded.
+a) Qualify the devices according to the requirements of the user's electronic component management plan, as specified in 4.2.4.
+Also, qualify electrical performance of the devices over the intended range of operating and environmental conditions after a reliability stress conditioning exposure that reflects the life cycle of the application; and determine a margin, supported by analysis using adequate data from the intended application, between the maximum operating junction temperature and the absolute maximum rated junction temperature. b) The absolute maximum rating of the junction temperature of the device as defined in 3.1.1 of this technical report, where a default margin of 20 °C below the absolute maximum junction temperature is considered to be best practice.
 Other margins may be used if the device user has data to justify them.